About KYOBI

 -Kyoto Arts and Crafts University-

-Kyoto Arts and Crafts University (KYOBI) is strategically located in Higashiyama, the heart of Kyoto, Japan’s cultural capital.
+Kyoto Arts and Crafts University (KYOBI) is strategically located in Higashiyama, the heart of Kyoto, the center of Japanese culture.
 This university provides an immersive environment where students can engage deeply with culture and the arts.
-The Kyoto Higashiyama campus, which occupies the historic site of Teikyo Elementary School – one of Japan’s earliest elementary schools – is conveniently located within walking distance of Kyoto Station.
-The campus offers scenic views of the Kamo River, the Higashiyama mountain range, and other landmarks.
-In addition, the campus is close to many cultural institutions, including historic temples, shrines, and museums.
+The Kyoto Higashiyama campus located on the former site of Teikyo Elementary School – one of Japan’s earliest elementary schools – is conveniently located within walking distance of Kyoto Station.
+The campus offers beautiful views of the Kamo River, the Higashiyama hills, and other scenic spots.
+Famous temples, shrines, and museums are within walking distance of the campus.

-The university’s facilities combine the renovated elements of the original elementary school with new, modern infrastructure, creating a comprehensive environment designed to meet the diverse needs of students studying the arts.
-In this exceptional setting, students can study architecture, art, design, and crafts from the ground up, develop practical skills, and continually improve themselves.
+The campus’s facilities combine the renovated sections of the original elementary school buildings with new, modern structure, creating a comprehensive environment designed to meet the diverse needs of students studying the arts and architecture.
+In this exceptional setting, students can study art, architecture, design, and crafts from the ground up, develop practical skills, and continually improve themselves.

 KYOBI also offers robust career services that enhance students’ prospects for professional employment upon graduation.
-The university offers programs that enable students to obtain industry-relevant qualifications, resulting in high employment rates in the specialized fields of architecture and art.
+The university offers programs that enable students to obtain useful qualifications in the industries, resulting in high employment rates in the specialized fields of architecture and arts.

 The university’s distinctive educational system integrates various creative disciplines through a comprehensive curriculum focused on the arts, with a special emphasis on architecture and crafts.
 This approach aims to develop future talent with the sensitivity to meet the evolving demands of an increasingly international and diverse society, a flexible and empathetic imagination, and a solid foundation of knowledge and technical expertise.